WarwickEPR/RePLIA/readme.txt

 Full Instructions can be found in the user manual.

-Please direct enquires to g.stimpson.1@warwick.ac.uk and/or
+Please direct enquires to Guy Stimpson at stimpystimpson@hotmail.co.uk and/or gavin.morley@warwick.ac.uk
-gavin.morley@warwick.ac.uk